ClientoApp/.github/README.md

 ## Cliento

-Cliento - Client management made easy.
+Client management made easy.
+Cliento is your one-step solution for managing your clients.